joelswenddal/README_Resume/Resume_JoelSwenddal.md

 Relevant technology projects:

-- Developed custom database for collecting and managing data on student support activities (tutoring)
+- Developed relational database and application for collecting and managing data on student support activities (tutoring)

 - Designed and managed a website of self-access interactive language-learning materials
 \